helios-h2020/h.core-TrustManager/README.md

 - Whenever a new alter is added to a context in the Contextual Ego Network, the *addAlterToContext()* method is triggered: the thread related to that context is notified and gives an initial trust score to the new alter.
 From that moment on, up until such context is deactivated, trust values for the new alter in that specific context are computed every deltaT seconds.
 - Whenever a context’s status is switched to active, the *activateContext()* method is triggered: the Trust Manager notifies the thread related to that context, that from that moment on (up until such context is deactivated again) starts computing trust values for all the nodes in it every deltaT seconds.
 - Whenever a context’s status is switched to inactive, the *deactivateContext()* method is triggered: the Trust Manager notifies the thread related to that context, that computes a last set of trust scores for all the nodes in it and is then put on hold on a condition variable (up until such context is activated again).

-To get the trust value computed between the user and one of its alters, the method `getTrust` must be called on the `TrustManager` object.
-The arguments required by the function should be retrieved from the same Contextual Ego Network instance passed to the constructor of the `TrustManager` object.

 ## Project Structure ##
 This project is structured as follows: